rhyeen/microfront_reference/README.md

 ### Compatible Store Package
 I'd like to create an official very small npm package for the shared store, which will simply be the [shared store.js file](store/src/store.js), but with an included transpiler for older browsers.

+#### Consider migrating away from store away from Redux-Thunk and onto Redux-Saga

+Saga seems to be the better way to go, especially for complex apps, which is the whole point of building out microfronts.